altcoder/covid19-budget-tracker/docs/SETUP.md

 3. Setup Airflow variables

-**config/airflow-vars.json** contains airflow variables that you would need in order to  upload the output csv files to Google Sheet, AWS S3 and/or Snowflake.
+**config/airflow-vars.json** contains airflow credential variables that you would need to access external data sources.
+This is optional for local setup.
-These are optional.
-Recommended if you have your own storage.
-Make sure to look at `dags/notebook_dags.py` on how to use it.
 ```
 $ cp config/airflow-vars-sample.json config/airflow-vars.json
 [edit airflow-vars.json]